keybase/book-content/home.md

 ## Encryption for everything that matters
 Keybase is a safe, secure, and private app for everything you do online.
 Chat with friends and family.
 Share photos, videos, and top secret documents.
 Collaborate to get work done, or don't.

 Whatever you do, your data is your data.
 Private stuff stays private.
-And you don’t have to just take our word for it.
+Accounts are secure against spoofing, phishing, and scamming.
+You can chat, share, and collaborate safely.

 ### Security & Privacy
 Learn how Keybase keeps your data and identity safe.